kenmaready/CppND-Capstone-Blasteroids/README.md

   for (auto &t: updateThreads) t.join();
 ```

-I also tried to use similar multithreading within the Renderer::render() function so that all that work could be performed similarly, but discovered that the mutex/lock would need to be placed on the actual SDL_Render object in order to avoid issues of multiple objects trying to update the shared renderer object (`ren`) at once.
-I tried with locks in the Polygon class and the Renderer object itself, but it would not work without reaching into the SDL2 code and making the SLD_Renderer itself thread-safe.
+I also tried to use similar multithreading within the `Renderer::render()` function so that all that work could be performed similarly, but discovered that the mutex/lock would need to be placed on the actual SDL_Render object in order to avoid issues of multiple objects trying to update the shared renderer object (`ren`) at once.
+I tried with locks in the Polygon class and the Renderer object itself, but it would not work without reaching into the SDL2 code and making the SLD_Renderer itself thread-safe, but as this was a third-party library, I did not want to do that.

 The code uses a future object in order to allow the game to wait for a clear spot in the asteroid field before spawning a new ship.
-This allows the asteroids to continue updating and moving while the new ship waits to be spawned (starting at line 293 of Game.cpp):
+This allows the asteroids to continue updating and moving while the new ship waits to be spawned (starting at line 293 of `Game.cpp`):

 ```
 void Game::InitializeShip() {